xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

     exit_group(1)                           = ?
     +++ exited with 1 +++

 Immediately you can see the `access` syscall, with `.IPSGNBIMHFCHAHMK`.
-That means the program is trying to establish whether a file with the given name exists.
-That means that when we create this file manually, we’ll be able to make the program succeed:
+That means the program is asking the kernel if a file with this name exists.
+The kernel replies with `ENOENT`, meaning that it doesn’t.
+What if we created that file and ran the program again?

     $ touch .IPSGNBIMHFCHAHMK
     $ ./safe